4x5 Tachihara

 Other Japanese 4x5 wood field cameras

-There were other Japanese makers of wood field cameras: Anba Ikeda, Nagaoka, Hasemi, Wista, and more.
-They are similar but with detail design differences.
+There were other Japanese wood field cameras: Anba Ikeda, Nagaoka, Hasemi, Wista, and more.
+They’re similar to the Tachihara but with detail design differences.
 None are in production today.

 Roppongi, Tokyo.
 Negative: 4x5 Tachihara, 150mm f/5.6 Caltar II-N, FP4+, early 2000s.
 Print: Cyanotype on Strathmore 300 watercolor paper.
 2023.
 A different interpretation of this negative is in the portfolio, ‘More platinum-palladium prints’.